doug9427/doug9427/README.md

 - 👋 Hi, I’m @doug9427
 - 👀 I’m interested in ... numbers and correlations
-- 🌱 I’m currently learning ...
-Big Data with Woz-U about to start the Final Module, a group project
+- 🌱 I’m currently learning ... how to work on a group project through GitHub
 - 💞️ I’m looking to collaborate on ...
 The Final Group Project Module 10 in Woz-U.
 - 📫 How to reach me ... doug80291@yahoo.com